angew74/lforms/changed-features.md

 * **AngularJS Directive** The new LHC-Forms does not includes an AngujarJS directive.

 * **templateOptions** - The following options within templateOptions are not supported:
-  * showColumnHeaders - a boolean that controls whether to show the header row with the "Name", "Value", and "Unit" column labels.
+  * showColumnHeaders - un valore booleano that controls whether to show the header row with the "Name", "Value", and "Unit" column labels.
 The default is true.
-  * showQuestionCode - a boolean that controls whether to show question codes.
+  * showQuestionCode - un valore booleano that controls whether to show question codes.
       The default is false.
-  * tabOnInputFieldsOnly - a boolean that controls whether to control TAB keys to stop on the input fields only (neither buttons, nor units fields).
+  * tabOnInputFieldsOnly - un valore booleano that controls whether to control TAB keys to stop on the input fields only (neither buttons, nor units fields).
       The default is false.
-  * hideFormControls - a boolean that controls whether to hide the controls section on top of the form.
+  * hideFormControls - un valore booleano that controls whether to hide the controls section on top of the form.
 The default is true.
-  * hideUnits - a boolean that controls whether to all the Units column to be hidden from the data table.
+  * hideUnits - un valore booleano that controls whether to all the Units column to be hidden from the data table.
 The default is false.
-  * showFormOptionPanel - a boolean that controls whether to show the option panel that displays all the form options.
+  * showFormOptionPanel - un valore booleano that controls whether to show the option panel that displays all the form options.
-  * showFormOptionPanelButton - a boolean that controls whether to show the button next to the form title that hides/shows the form options panel.
+  * showFormOptionPanelButton - un valore booleano that controls whether to show the button next to the form title that hides/shows the form options panel.
-  * useAnimation - a boolean that controls whether to use animation on the form.
+  * useAnimation - un valore booleano that controls whether to use animation on the form.
       The default is true.
-  * <a name="showFormHeader"></a>showFormHeader - a boolean that controls whether to show a row fields above the actual form like "Date Date", "Comment", etc.
+  * <a name="showFormHeader"></a>showFormHeader - un valore booleano that controls whether to show a row fields above the actual form like "Date Date", "Comment", etc.
       The default is false.
   * formHeaderItems - an array defining fields above the form (see